Patterns for Blockchain Data Migration: Introduction

-The rest of the paper is organized as follows.
-Sec. \ref{back} defines terminology and present the illustrative example.
-Migration scenarios and data fidelity levels are presented in Sec. \ref{scenarios}, while patterns are proposed in Sec. \ref{patterns}.
-Migration pattern to scenario mapping and a set of use cases are presented in Sec. \ref{mapping}.
-Sec. \ref{practice} discusses practical considerations and research challenges.
-Concluding remarks are highlighted in Sec. \ref{summary}.
+The rest of the paper is organized as follows. \Cref{back} defines terminology and presents an illustrative example.
+Migration scenarios and data fidelity levels are presented in \Cref{scenarios}, and patterns are proposed in \Cref{patterns}.
+Migration pattern to scenario mapping and a set of use cases are presented in \Cref{mapping}. \Cref{discuss} discusses practical considerations and research challenges.
+Concluding remarks are highlighted in \Cref{summary}.